NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Experimental results

 \subsection{Experimental setup}

-First, we report the most important terms used to describe the NACHOS framework in Table~\ref{tab:terminology}.

-The setup of the experiments is the following: \begin{itemize} \item the 1st objective is $F_A(\widetilde{x})$ and the 2nd objective is $F_M(\widetilde{x})$; \item the training epochs are set as $\{\mu_1=10, \mu_2=5, \mu_3=5\}$; \item the weights of the training loss function shown in Equation \eqref{eq:trainlossNACHOS} are set as $\{\omega_1=1.0, \omega_2=1.0, \omega_3=1.0\}$ and $\omega_3=0.0$ in the step following the fine-tuning (i.e., no $L\_{peak}$ is applied); \item the initial number of samples populating the archive $N_{start}$ is set to 100; \item the OFA supernet is based on MobileNetV3 and the hyperparameters of $\Omega_x$ refer to the depth, the kernel size, and the expansion rate while the resolution is fixed at 32 which is the size of the images of the datasets used in the experimental results; \item the number of exit points (i.e., the points of the network where EECs are possibly placed) is set to 4; \item the constraints are set as $\overline{F}_A=65\%$, $\overline{F}_M=2.7M$ on CIFAR-10; $\overline{F}_A=50\%,$ and $\overline{F}_M=2.7M$ on CINIC-10; $\overline{F}_A=75\%,$ and $\overline{F}_M=1.5M$ on SVHN.
-The constraints are chosen by considering the results of EDANAS on the different datasets. \end{itemize}
+The setup of the experiments is the following: \begin{itemize} \item the 1st objective is $F_A(\widetilde{x})$ and the 2nd objective is $F_M(\widetilde{x})$; \item the training epochs are set as $\{\mu_1=10, \mu_2=5, \mu_3=5\}$; \item the weights of the training loss function shown in Equation \eqref{eq:trainlossNACHOS} are set as $\{\omega_1=1.0, \omega_2=1.0, \omega_3=1.0\}$ and $\omega_3=0.0$ in the step following the fine-tuning (i.e., no $L\_{peak}$ is applied); \item the initial number of samples populating the archive $N_{start}$ is set to 100; \item the maximum number of iterations $N_{iter}$ is 30 and the number of epochs to trigger the convergence criterion $N_{tol}$ is 10; \item considering our constrained mobile setting, we chose the pretrained MobileNetV3-based supernet, being the lightest in terms of MACs.
+We highlight that our framework is flexible enough to be applied to other CNN-based types of supernets.
+The hyperparameters of $\Omega_x$ refer to the depth, the kernel size, and the expansion rate (the architecture search space and building blocks are detailed in \cite{mobilenetv3}) while the resolution is fixed at 32 which is the size of the images of the datasets used in the experimental results; \item the number of exit points (i.e., the points of the network where EECs are possibly placed) is set to 4 since it is a reasonable arbitrary number of EECs in an EENN and is also chosen by EDANAS; \item the constraints are set as $\overline{F}_A=65\%$, $\overline{F}_M=2.7M$ on CIFAR-10; $\overline{F}_A=50\%,$ and $\overline{F}_M=2.7M$ on CINIC-10; $\overline{F}_A=75\%,$ and $\overline{F}_M=1.5M$ on SVHN; $\overline{F}_A=90\%,$ and $\overline{F}_M=93M$ on Imagenette.
+The constraints are chosen by considering the results of EDANAS on the different datasets to test whether the searched models perform better in a similar setting. \item the computational resources required: search time of 2 GPU days on a single GPU (NVIDIA A40) for both NACHOS and EDANAS.
+Their search times are the same since NACHOS takes more training time in the evaluation of the NNs but converges faster in terms of NAS epochs thanks to constraints as shown in Fig. \ref{fig:ComparisonParetoFronts}. \item the results of all the tested NAS methods, NACHOS and EDANAS, reports the mean and the standard deviation obtained by aggregating the results of the search over 5 different seeds following the best practice for NAS evaluations suggested in \cite{bestpractices}.
+We ometted the mean and standard deviation of $\gamma$, $\epsilon$, and $U$ when the corresponding early exit has never been selected among the runs and placed a '-' instead. \end{itemize}